DTMBX/TillerPro/_posts/2025-11-02-nj-tile-bath-consultation-guide.md

 ---

-## Five photos to take before we talk
+## Five Photos to Take Before We Talk

 Good photos let us give you a realistic starting estimate without playing phone-tag.
 Aim for: